Latest court cases dealt with by local magistrates and the Crown Court | cornish-times.co.uk

 Subscribe newsletter

-The following reports are from the latest cases, in which a person(s) failed to provide information, dealt with by local magistrates and the Crown Court:
+The following reports are from the latest assault cases dealt with by local magistrates and the Crown Court:

-DANIEL CALLOW, 31, of Turnstone Way, Bude had the case proved he failed to tell police who was driving a BMW in Plymouth on 2 and 3 October who was alleged to have been speeding.
-He was fined £1320 and ordered to pay a £132 victim surcharge and £90 costs.
-He was banned from driving for six months due to repeat offending.
+MICHAEL CURRAN, 26, of Trelawney Estate, Madron, Penzance has been given bail after pleading guilty to breaching a restraining order when he was found at an address in Station Road, Launceston and not guilty to assaulting a woman by beating in Launceston on 3 July and to intentionally strangling her.
+Truro magistrates released him from custody on condition he lives and sleeps at his address in Madron and does not contact his alleged victim.
+He will be back in court on 2 September.

-ARTHUR DONNELLAN, 52, of Race Hill, Launceston had the case proved he failed to tell police who was driving a BMW in Plymouth who was alleged to have been speeding on 23 October and 4 December.
-He was fined £1320 and ordered to pay a £132 victim surcharge and £90 costs.
-He was banned from driving for six months due to repeat offending.
+TEIGAN JACKETT, 19, of Kinsman Estate, Bodmin pleaded guilty to assaulting two police officers at Plymouth between 5 and 8 May and to being drunk and disorderly in the ambulance bays of Derriford Hospital.
+Her case was adjourned until 12 August for a mental health assessment.

 CommentsTo leave a comment you need to create an account. |